 SFXCL Command-Line Tool FAQ

-The SFXCL command-line utility included with SecureFX for Windows is not intended to be used as a stand-alone utility.
+The SFXCL command-line utility included with SecureFX for Windows and Linux is not intended to be used as a stand-alone utility.
 SFXCL is an automation tool designed to add command-line control of the GUI application.
 For example, in order to include a named session in a command-line argument, you must first configure and save that named session in the GUI application.

 It is possible to configure SFXCL to run in stand-alone mode, but you must first install the entire application and then modify and/or create specific support files.
 Contact VanDyke Support if you wish to run SFXCL in this fashion.